aws-samples/aws-marketplace-serverless-saas-integration/README.md

 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)
 * Email verification - [Verify an email address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html): This document gives step by step instructions to verify email address that will be used as your SELLERSESVERIFIEDEMAILADDRESS address later)

-To build and deploy your application, you need permission to create these resources:
+To build and deploy your application,you must sign in to the AWS Management Console with IAM permissions for the resources that the templates deploy.
+The AdministratorAccess managed policy within IAM provides sufficient permissions, although your organization may choose to use a custom policy with more restrictions.
+For more information, see [AWS managed policies for job functions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html).
+In general, you need permission to create these resources:

 * AWS IAM role
 * Amazon CloudWatch Logs
 * Amazon CloudFront